Aetopia/Python-Utilities/README.md

 ```
 3. Run `build.bat`

-**Note: Your compiled LPE will include the python installation present on your device.**
+**Note: Your compiled LPE will include the Python installation present on your device.**